 In reading the Bible, one often comes across the expression, “torrent valley”.
-The Arabic word, “Wadi” is sometimes used in its place and it is a proper name for a geographical feature that does not have a single English word to describe it.
-Unfortunately the word is not used much and remains understood by few English speakers.
-Most Bible translations simply use the word, “valley”, which is also unfortunate because it does not give the reader the complete picture of what is being described.
+The Arabic word, “Wadi” is the proper name for this geographical feature that does not have a single English word to describe it.
+Unfortunately the word “Wadi” is not commonly used nor is it understood by many English speakers.
+Unfortunately, most Bible translations simply use the word, “valley”, which is a shame because that word does not give the reader the complete picture of what is actually being described.

 Simply, a “torrent valley” is a valley or stream bed that is usually dry except during the rainy season.
 Growing up in Canada, a country with endless lakes and rivers, the concept of a “torrent valley” was alien to me.
 In 2013, we were able to visit Israel and Jordan, both dry countries with vast stretches of desert.
 There we saw, etched on the desert floor, the wandering lines of what were clearly rivers that had long run dry.
 In the rainy season, heavy downpours on the mountains cascade down into the dry stream-beds becoming short-lived raging rivers that head toward the sea.
 Sometimes this occurs only a few or even one time per year.

 The promised land is described in Deuteronomy as, “..a good land, a land of streams of water, (wadis of water) springs and fountains flowing in the valley plain and in the mountainous region“.
-(Deuteronomy 8:7) Of course, unlike a perennial river like the Jordan which flows all year-long, the “streams of water” in the wadis cease to flow when the rain in the mountain stops.
-This might take days or weeks.
+(Deuteronomy 8:7) Of course, unlike a river like the Jordan which flows all year-long, the “streams of water” in the wadis cease to flow when the rain in the mountains stop.
+This stream in the wadi may flow for only a few days or weeks every year.
 When Elijah the prophet was hiding from King Ahab, he choose as a hiding spot, “Wadi Cherith, east of the Jordan“.
 For a time he received food miraculously from local ravens and water from the stream, “But after some days, the stream ran dry, because there was no rain in the land.”
 (1 Kings 17: 5-7) Elijah had to move.
 The long-suffering and much tormented patriarch Job, described his fickle brothers as, “..treacherous as a winter stream, Like the water of winter streams that dry up.”
 (Job 6: 15)

 Wilderness of Zin, photo by Megan Sumners, 2013